buckutt/Beta-Client/SPECS.md

 * Reflexion about offline/caching
 Use a safeMode parameter.
 If not enabled, every transaction must be written on the server to be accepted.
 Used with buyer cards (not writable cards).
 If enabled, check for internet connection every X minutes.
 If connection is failing, switch to offline mode.
-Offline mode : write amount on card, and dates with transactions.
-Then store everything locally on devices.
-When connection is restored, push everything.
-May use RethinkDB to sync (replication auto activated)
+Offline mode : write amount on card.
+Then store xhr requests that are made (with an unlimited timeout -- by default).
+When connection is up; cancel and restart thoses requests

 * Reflexion about double validation
 User may not trust the seller and may want to validate itself his command -> rebadge